Asset Publisher

 • Patient has a history of one of the following criteria for long-term HAE prophylaxis:

-• History of three (3) or more severe HAE attack per month (i.e., airway swelling, debilitating cutaneous or gastrointestinal episodes)
+• History of at least three (3) severe HAE attack per month (i.e., airway swelling, debilitating cutaneous or gastrointestinal episodes)

 • Patient is disabled more than 5 days per month by HAE